Skip to main content

 Entire Area

-(see exceptions for Shilshole Bay, West Elliott Bay, East Elliott Bay, Harbor Island (Duwamish Waterways Sinclair Inlet/Port Orchard, and Agate Pass) (see 14 for Curley Creek, 15 Chico Creek, and 16 Grover Creek mouth closures on next page)
+(see exceptions for Shilshole Bay, West Elliott Bay, East Elliott Bay, Harbor Island (Duwamish Waterways Sinclair Inlet/Port Orchard, and Agate Pass) (see 14 for Curley Creek, 15 Chico Creek, and 16 Grover Creek mouth closures below)

 No min. size.
 Daily limit 2.
 Release Chinook and chum.